Stephen Dwoskin: Career

 Dwoskin wrote two books: Film Is..., about underground/experimental/avant-garde cinema, in 1975 (published by Peter Owen, UK and Overlook Press, US), and Ha Ha!, a mixture of text and collaged photographs, inspired by the founder of 'Pataphysics Alfred Jarry, in 1993 (published by The Smith, New York).

 He was a respected teacher and lecturer, holding positions at London College of Printing and Royal College of Art, London; San Francisco Art Institute and San Francisco State University, USA; University of Geneva and l'École Supérieure d'Art Visuel, Switzerland.

 Dwoskin's films have been screened worldwide including festivals at Cannes, Berlin, Rotterdam, Toronto, Lucarno, Pesaro, Mannheim, Oberhausen, Sydney, Melbourne, Hamburg, San Francisco, Turin, Riga, Madrid, Barcelona, and Benalmádena amongst other places.

 Retrospectives of his work have been held in New York, London, Madrid, Barcelona, Paris, Brussels, San Francisco, Geneva, Lucerne, Digne, Berlin, Marseille (1995), Bilbao (1996), Strasbourg (2002), Paris/Pantin (2004), Rotterdam (2006), Lucca (2006), Bruxelles (2006), Lussas (2008), London (2009), and Berlin (2009).

 Awards include the L'Âge d'or prize, awarded by the Brussels Film Festival 1982, the prestigious DAAD Fellowship (Berlin) in 1974, and the Rockefeller Media Fellowship in 1994.

 Dwoskin's work is represented in London by Vilma Gold gallery.
-His work and archive is currently part of an AHRC-funded research project (2018-2021), based at the University of Reading.
+His work and archive was part of an AHRC-funded research project (2018-2021), based at the University of Reading.